RomyxR/cmcs/README.md

 # CMCS
-A Python script that will create a vanilla Minecraft server for you.
+A Python script that will create a ready-made Vanilla, Paper, or Purpur server for Minecraft.

-Everything runs on the requests standard library.
+> [!TIP]
+> Make sure that the specific kernel supports your chosen version of Minecraft, otherwise you'll get an error.